How to Check Status on Amended Individual Income Tax Refund

 Questions about the money coming to you can be answered with a phone call to the IRS or through the IRS's "Where's My Amended Return" website.
 The IRS advises you not to contact the agency until it's been at least three weeks since you filed the amended return.

 Amended Tax Return Status Check

 If you make a mistake on your tax return and need to correct it after the tax filing date for that year, you must file an amended return.
 You can do so with IRS Form 1040X, which must be filed on paper, even if your original return was filed online.
 It can take weeks or months to process, even if you're due an additional refund.

+You can check in with the IRS to see how the return is being processed and your amended refund status if you're due one.
 Check the date you filed your amended return.
-The Internal Revenue Service usually takes 8 to 12 weeks to process amended returns.
-Wait at least 8 weeks after you file to check on the status of your refund.
+The Internal Revenue Service can take up to 16 weeks to process amended returns.
+Wait at least 3 weeks after you file to check on the status of your refund.